 The AFA Exotic Bird Registry Certificate provides an official document that indicates a specific bird is registered as a captive-bred specimen.
-Some states already have laws that only allow commerce in captive-bred birds and there have been reports that in some instances airlines have requested evidence that birds to be shipped were captive bred.
+Some states already have laws that allow commerce only in captive-bred birds and there have been reports that in some instances airlines have requested evidence that birds to be shipped were captive bred.